sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/_index.md

 This document will guide you on how to use Titanium and Angular together.

-{{% alert title="⚠️ Warning" color="primary" %}}*Techical Preview*

-Titanium and Angular is currently only available as a Technical Preview and is under ongoing development.
+{{% alert title="⚠️ Techical Preview" color="primary" %}}Titanium and Angular is currently only available as a Technical Preview and is under ongoing development.
 Expect things to be broken or APIs to change.
 Titanium Angular is not yet ready for production use!

 If you run into problems read the [Titanium Angular - FAQ](/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_-_FAQ/) or check out [Titanium Angular - Limitations and Workarounds](/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_-_Limitations_and_Workarounds/) for more details about what features are already implemented and what is to come.{{% /alert %}}